 Upon inspecting the identified termite damage, a careful evaluation of its severity is essential to gauge the duration of the infestation effectively.
 This assessment involves a thorough examination of the structural integrity of the affected areas.

-The extent of the damage contributes to the overall damage costs and determines the appropriate repair solutions.
-A minor infestation might cause surface damage, which is relatively cheaper to repair.
-Conversely, a long-standing infestation could result in extensive structural damage, escalating repair costs.
-Such damage might necessitate substantial rebuilding to restore property safety and value.
+The extent of the damage determines overall repair costs and guides the appropriate repair solutions.
+A minor infestation might cause surface damage, which is relatively inexpensive to repair.
+Conversely, a long-standing infestation could result in extensive structural damage, significantly increasing repair costs and possibly requiring substantial rebuilding to restore the property’s safety and value.

-It is crucial to engage professional pest controllers for accurate damage assessment and cost-effective repair solutions.
-Remember, early detection minimizes damage costs and facilitates efficient repair solutions.
+It is crucial to engage professional pest controllers for accurate assessments and cost-effective repair solutions.
+Remember, early detection minimizes damage costs and enables efficient repairs.

 Estimating Infestation Duration